How to Prevent Separation Anxiety in Dogs

 Why bedroom sleeping can backfire

 Bedroom sleeping can backfire on a lot of owners.
 All of the separation anxiety cases I handle start with “they sleep in my bedroom”.

 Some dog owners will get away with bedroom sleeping dogs and never shave a problem in their lives.
 Others are not so lucky.
 This is because there are so many factors are at play.
 All people and their dogs have different lives, personalities, early life experiences, routines and so on.
 Your name Dave probably can’t give you the answer because his life and dog are different to yours.
 However there are tried and tested methods that do not involve bedroom sleeping that really work, due to how dogs are wired.

 It is a myth that bedroom sleeping creates emotionally stable pups.
 (Breeders, parentage, personality and early life experiences shape far more before you even bring the dog home.
-If you have a rescue, this can be a lot harder when you don’t know their history).
+If you have a rescue, separation anxiety in dogs can be a lot harder when you don’t know their history).

 By spending 24/7 in your dog’s presence, they learn to only settle when you are nearby.
 It shapes clingy behaviour.
 You may have heard the term “velcro dogs” – these are the dogs that will follow you to the bathroom, and you’d better let them in with you or suffer the perils of endless door scratching and crying.
 This is another indication that a dog is becoming highly insecure and unable to stay calm on their own.
 They must be able to see you at all time or panic ensues.

 If you’re letting your dog into the bathroom with you because of squeaking or scratching, the anxious behaviours is once again being encouraged and can become worse over time.
 The quicker you act the faster it can be resolved.

 We all have limiting beliefs in life and many of us inherit our beliefs about separation anxiety in dogs from our parents or childhood experiences.